 However, the tides could be shifting, as growth opportunities now abound, and there is a lot more to be positive about for the satellite industry as we look forward to 2022.
 What were viewed just a few years ago as unfeasible ideas or mere pipe dreams are now developing into real world projects.

-Join us at the Satellite Industry Forum on 18 November from 9.30am – 3pm SGT, where our thought leaders will be cutting through the clutter and delivering a stand on what will shape the future of the commercial space and the satellite industry.
+At the Satellite Industry Forum which was held on 18 November from 9.30am – 3pm SGT, our thought leaders cut through the clutter and delivered a stand on what will shape the future of the commercial space and the satellite industry.

 Headlining the Satellite Industry Forum 2021: